 - One of important functions of the ring protection protocol is to stop the broadcast storm, so please make sure that before the ring link is reconnected all ring nodes are configured.
-For instance, after configuring the master node and all transmission nodes, connect network cables for the secondary port the master node.
 If the ring network is connected in the case that the configuration is not finished, the broadcast storm may easily occur. - EAPS is well compatible with STP, but the port under the control of EAPS is not subject to STP. - The ring protection protocol supports a switch to configure multiple ring networks. - Configuring ring control VLAN will lead to the automatic establishment of corresponding system VLAN. - The port of each ring can forward the packets from the control VLAN of the ring, while other ports, even in the Trunk mode, cannot forward the packets from the control VLAN. - By default, Fail-time of the master node is triple longer than Hello-time, so that packet delay is avoided from shocking the ring protection protocol.
 After Hello-time is modified, Fail-time need be modified accordingly. - By default, Pre-Forward-Time of the transit node is triple longer than Hello-time of the master node so that it is ensured that the master node can detect the recovery of the ring network before the transit port enters the pre-forwarding state.
 If Hello-time configured on the master node is longer than Fre-Forward-Time of the transit node, loopback is easily generated and broadcast storm is then triggered.

-The physical interface, the Fast-Ethernet interface, the gigabit-Ethernet interface and the aggregation interface can all be set to be the ring's interfaces.
+• The physical interface, the fast-Ethernet interface, the gigabit-Ethernet interface and the aggregation interface can all be set to be the ring's interfaces.
 If link aggregation, 802.1X or port security has been already configured on a physical interface, the physical interface cannot be set to be a ring's interface any more.
-Note: The versions of switch software prior to version 2.0.1L and the versions of hi-end switch software prior to version 4.0.0M do not support the configuration of the converged port.
+Note: The versions of MY COMPANYswitch software prior to version 2.0.1L and the versions of hi-end switch software prior to version 4.0.0M do not support the configuration of the converged port.